LORD BYRON

 Lord Sligo enters

 B: Deuced if I amn't!!
-The difference in the value of money in the East! - the abundance of the necessaries of life - every luxury at an less expense than a common college life in England (sits in despair) - I am to return to cold green tea and hard tack? - never again partake of the divan and have my grapes peeled by moonlight?!!
+The difference in the value of money in the East! - every luxury at an less expense than a common college life in England (sits in despair) - I am to return to cold green tea and hard tack? - never again partake of the divan and have my grapes peeled by moonlight?!!

 N: Our ship leaves in but two hours Milord

-LS: Truth is, Byron - if you sell Newstead, you could continue with the divan into - yea - the next three generations of Lord Ali Byrons
+LS: Truth is, Byron - if you sell Newstead, you could continue with the divan into - yea - the next three generations of Byrons

-B: Mother tells me it is worth £100k - yet I cannot raise a shilling for my Italian lessons - if I preserve Newstead, I return, if I sell it, I stay away?- nay - 'tis plain (Byronic blood heckles) - I must set out for Lancashire (groans) for I shall neither have coals or comfort till I visit Rochdale in person
+B: Mother tells me it is worth £100k - yet I cannot raise a shilling for my Italian lessons - a situation forlorn enough for a man of my birth and former expectations (thinks) - if I preserve Newstead, I return, if I sell it, I stay away?- nay - 'tis plain (Byronic blood heckles) - I must set out for Lancashire (groans) for I shall neither have coals or comfort till I visit Rochdale in person

 LS(pats B on back): There Byron! - even the most social and fantastical marchings and countermarchings must come to an end - besides the ex-pats here quite despise you for mixing with the locals